 NEWS AND UPDATES

-Bicycle Transportation Plan About: The City of Bakersfield is developing the Bicycle Transportation Plan (BTP) to assist in accessing state Bicycle Transportation Account grant funding, and integrate with planning efforts such as the draft Kern County Bicycle Master Plan.
+Bicycle Transportation Plan The City of Bakersfield is developing the Bicycle Transportation Plan (BTP) to assist in accessing state Bicycle Transportation Account grant funding, and integrate with planning efforts such as the draft Kern County Bicycle Master Plan.

 Metropolitan Bakersfield General Plan About: General plans need to be updated periodically to reflect current community values, as well as to include new technical information and address locally relevant issues.

 Bakersfield, California 93301